es-romo/obligatory-todo-app/README.md

 # Obligatory React To Do App

-The all-famous unspoken requirement to learn React.
+The all-famous requirement to learn React (or almost anything tbh).

 You can try it [here](https://es-romo.github.io/obligatory-todo-app/).